Parallel Computing in R

 Parallel computing lets you use multiple CPU cores at once to speed up computationally intensive tasks.
 R is single-threaded by default, but several packages let you distribute work across cores.
 This guide covers the main approaches.

-The parallel Package
+The parallel package

 R comes with the parallel package installed.
 It provides functions for parallel computing without requiring additional dependencies.
 The package offers two main approaches: forking (available on Unix-like systems) and socket clusters (cross-platform).